Marty Ravellette: North Carolina incidents

 In 1991, Ravellette moved to Chapel Hill, North Carolina, where he won North Carolina's Disabled Citizen of the Year in 1994 while running a landscaping business, Hands on Landscaping.
 He again gained national fame when he rescued an elderly lady from a burning vehicle.
 He appeared on several national television shows, including Discovery Channel, which won an Award of Merit by Carolina Silver Reels and other shows though initially he had sought no publicity.
 Following this he had the opportunity to go back to Good Shepherd in Allentown, Pennsylvania for a reunion and began a period of reconnecting with his family while at the same time he met his future wife.
 He also began to speak publicly, including as a frequent guest at a journalism class of Chuck Stone at the University of North Carolina at Chapel Hill, and elsewhere, using stories of his life and physical challenges to underpin larger lessons on the benefits of diversity, justice, equality, and the unity of humankind.
 Inspired by his beliefs as a long-time member of the Baháʼí Faith, he often quoted one of his favorite lines from Baháʼí literature, "Noble have I created thee; why hast thou abased thyself" and observed that he was in a special position to serve humanity because of his differences, saying "Why was I born?
 Why was I born with no arms?
 Now serve mankind with no arms and not yourself!" he met Tony Melendez, a performer who similarly armless.

 On November 12, 2007, Ravellette was in a car accident in southern Alamance County, North Carolina at Highway 87, where Eli Whitney, North Carolina is located.
 He failed to yield to an oncoming lumber truck and was ejected from the vehicle.
 He was not wearing a seatbelt because of his disability and died later that day at UNC Hospital just a few days after another Baháʼí was similarly killed in an accident at the same intersection.
-He is buried at Maplewood Cemetery, Durham, North Carolina.
+He is buried at Maplewood Cemetery.